Enhanced precision bound of low-temperature quantum thermometry via dynamical control: Results

 One can infer from the above results that a weak sinusoidal modulation (small $\mu$) with appropriately large $\Delta$ results in a double-peaked QFI, attaining maxima at $T \approx T_{-1}$ and $T \approx T_0$, owing to contributions from $\mathcal{H}_{-1}$ and $\mathcal{H}_{0}$ respectively (Fig. \ref{figqfi}).
-This double peaked QFI signifies the applicability of DCQT for estimating a much broader range of temperatures, viz., in the vicinity of $T = T_{-1}$ and $T = T_0$, as compared to an uncontrolled quantum thermometer which can accurately measure temperatures only in the vicinity of $T = T_0$ \cite{campbell18precision}.
+This double peaked QFI signifies the applicability of DCQT for estimating a much broader range of temperatures, viz., in the vicinity of $T = T_{-1}$, which can be tuned according to our temperature of interest by tuning $\omega_{-1}$, and $T = T_0$.
+In comparison, an uncontrolled quantum thermometer can accurately measure temperatures only in the vicinity of $T = T_0$ for probes characterized by a single energy gap, or at multiple fixed (untunable) temperatures, for probes characterized by highly degenerate multiple energy-levels with arbitrary spacings \cite{campbell18precision}.